echeran/smile-of-murugan/webbook/chapter08.md

 contains much old, traditional material (like the relationship of Murukaṉ to Korravai, the old mother-goddess of the Tamils).
-It is typically a poem of transition, marking the end of an epoch, the 1 According to later speculations, *kaṟpu* "chastity" is of two types: the stern (*maram*) and the gentle (*aram*).
+It is typically a poem of transition, marking the end of an epoch, the end of pre-Aryan Tamilnad, the end of the classical age; and the beginning of an entirely different age which is heralded by the rise of devotional literature.
+It is perhaps significant that the first truly religious, devotional poem in Tamil is dedicated to Murukaṉ, the Tamil deity *par excellence*.

+[^karpu]: According to later speculations, *kaṟpu* "chastity" is of two types: the stern (*maram*) and the gentle (*aram*).
 Draupadi and Kaṇṇaki represent the former type, while Sītā and Teyvayāṇai represent “gentle chastity".
-9

-end of pre-Aryan Tamilnad, the end of the classical age; and the beginning of an entirely different age which is heralded by the rise of devotional literature.
-It is perhaps significant that the first truly religious, devotional poem in Tamil is dedicated to Murukaṉ, the Tamil deity *par excellence*.

 Apart from what was said about its subject matter, there are also other indications that the poem may hardly be older than about 550-600 A.D.; there are some very serious authors who place it around A.D.
-800.¹ There are some rather late forms and innovations in the language (*perīiyar* 168, *nalkumati* 295 etc.); many of the Aryan loanwords (which are abundant) are rather late borrowings *(tilakam*, *nakaram, caṇpakam, ankucam* etc.); earlier texts are cited (e.g. *Nar.* 62: *Tirumuruk*.
+800.[^murukan-poem-age] There are some rather late forms and innovations in the language (*perīiyar* 168, *nalkumati* 295 etc.); many of the Aryan loanwords (which are abundant) are rather late borrowings *(tilakam*, *nakaram, caṇpakam, ankucam* etc.); earlier texts are cited (e.g. *Nar.* 62: *Tirumuruk*.
 24).
 There is also the fact that, according to U. V. Swaminatha Aiyar, most of the *Pattuppāṭṭu* manuscripts used by him for his edition do not contain the text of this poem.

+[^murukan-poem-age]: S. Vaiyapuri Pillai*, HTLL* p.
+58. On p.
+113, he dates it "about A.D.
+700".

 The poem is very important for the development of South Indian *bhakti* in that it contains, in lines 60-66, the summary of its fundamental
 principles: salvation as the goal of existence; salvation